BurhanH/TestAutomationCourse-python-ui-project/README.md

 - Create a new branch (use descriptive name)
 - Make changes (add tests)
 - Commit changes into the branch
-- Push changes into forked repsitory
+- Push changes into forked repository
 - Make a PR from your forked repository into this repo
-- Add reviwers
+- Add reviewers
 - And send a message in our channel with a link to your PR
 - Note!
 If there are failures, please review logs and failed tests, and fix them!

-## How can I contrubute to this repository
+## How can I contribute to this repository

 - There are 2 or more ways to do it
   - Add more UI tests